bentoml/BentoML/docs/source/guides/services.rst

 Inference context
 ^^^^^^^^^^^^^^^^^

 You can retrieve the context of an inference call by adding ``bentoml.Context`` to the Service API function.
 This parameter allows you to access information about the incoming request (like client headers) and also modify the outgoing response (like setting response headers, cookies, or HTTP status codes).
-Additionally, you can read and write to the global state dictionary via the ``ctx.state`` attribute, which is a per-worker dictionary that can be read and written across API endpoints.
+Additionally, you can read and write to the global state dictionary via the ``ctx.state`` attribute, which is a :doc:`per-worker </guides/workers>` dictionary that can be read and written across API endpoints.

 .. code-block:: python